mng48301/openChat/README.md

 ### Why openChat?
 openChat provides a simple, easy-to-use chat application that allows users to communicate with each other in real time.
 It is a great way to stay connected with friends and family, and is perfect for decentralized communities, like university. openChat is also a great way to meet new people and make new friends.

+### Estimated Effort
+We estimate that this project will take a good effort to complete.
+It will include time spent on research, design, implementation, and testing.
+We will be using new technologies and building out the client-server architecture to implement chat functionality, so it expands beyond class material.

 ## Tech Stack
 Primarily Language: Java
 - JavaFX